Paul Hammant's Blog: The Principles of Containment

-Claim: The thing doing the containing can see the thing it is containing.
-The latter really only suspects it is contained, and can’t casually reach back to the container, unless the container configured it to do so.
-Thus there is an implicit sandboxing at each container/contained boundary.
+Claim: The thing doing the containing can see the component it is containing.
+The latter really only suspects it is contained, and cannot casually reach the container to interact with it explicitly, unless the container configured it to do so.
+Thus, there is an implicit sandboxing at each container/contained boundary.
+When I say each container/contained boundary I suggest that these should be nestable and each contained item be further restricted without knowledge of its nesting depth.

-I have four articles/exhibits I can think of:
+I have four exhibits I can think of:

 Think VMWare, Amazon EC2 instances, or the equivalent Digital Ocean (etc) things.
 Each needs a wholly-separate Operating System, and shares CPU, RAM and networking infrastructure with sibling VMs, but can’t casually discover the siblings, or reach into innards of the containing host operating system.
-The technology on the host that manages the guest VMs may expose file mounts, sockets servers and graphical resources, but the directionality is clear.
+The technology on the host that manages the guest VMs may expose/configure file mounts, incoming ports/sockets, and graphical resources, but the directionality is clear.
 Each VM can host a number of processes as a normal machine installed OS would have.
+VMs don’t normally configure/restrict outgoing IP addresses/ports, but they should be able to.

 [ I was as the CoreOS sponsored Tectonic Summit in NYC Monday and Tuesday this week ]

 Not to be confused with VMware style VMs, though they often go together.
 A host machine (physical or virtual) mounts a container with minimal (shared) operating system resources.
 It feels like a regular operating system, but conventions apply, and the contained is limited to a single application/service.
 Typically, that is a limit on the number of larger processes running.
 Say one ideally, though again that is really only a convention.
-As before, the container knows about the contained, and the contained is limited in what it can connect to.
+As before, the container knows about the contained, and the contained is limited in what it can connect to (files/dirs, incoming and outgoing network connections).
 Deployments focusing on this style of container, always use less resources that deployments resting on VM solutions (above).

 There are strong component models like Java’s Swing framework (which Netscape donated to Sun in 1997 or thereabouts).
 The principles of containment are almost never fully realised though, as the view assembly code can navigate casually to its own container and tinker with it, or sibling components/containers.